This article applies only to Minecraft: Java Edition.

 Checking the Allotted RAM with your Device/Server

-- Check to make sure your system requirements meet at least the minimum criteria here
+- Check to make sure your system requirements meet the minimum system criteria

 - Downsize your server if necessary

-- Restart your server once you have performed this task
+Restart your server once you have performed these actions.

-If you are using any game mods that may be causing an issue with memory, please refer to those individual sources for additional help.
+If you are using any game mods that may be causing an issue with memory, refer to those individual sources for additional help.
 If nothing else helps, you may need to upgrade the RAM on your server.